pathumpanagoda/EVChargingMobile/SETUP.md

 - ✅ App should install on emulator/device
 - ✅ Login screen should appear
 - ✅ All features should work (with proper backend)

+## Network Configuration:
+The app is configured to work with physical Android devices on the same network:
+- ✅ HTTP cleartext traffic is enabled (for local network)
+- ✅ Network security config allows connection to `192.168.0.101`
+- ✅ Base URL points to your IIS server at `http://192.168.0.101/myapp`

+**Important:** Make sure your phone and server are on the same Wi-Fi network!

 ## Troubleshooting: